 Mechanicsburg is a somewhat small borough located in the state of Pennsylvania.
-With a population of 8,999 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
-Much of the housing stock in Mechanicsburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 9,007 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
+Mechanicsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Mechanicsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mechanicsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mechanicsburg is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mechanicsburg who work in office and administrative support (16.89%), sales jobs (8.98%), and management occupations (8.67%).
+There are especially a lot of people living in Mechanicsburg who work in office and administrative support (16.56%), sales jobs (10.30%), and management occupations (9.26%).

 Also of interest is that Mechanicsburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Mechanicsburg in 2010 was $31,186, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,744 for a family of four.
+The per capita income in Mechanicsburg in 2010 was $31,232, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $124,928 for a family of four.
 However, Mechanicsburg contains both very wealthy and poor people as well.

 The people who call Mechanicsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mechanicsburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mechanicsburg include Irish, Italian, English, and Polish.